 The incoming streams are transmuxed and transcoded in realtime by Clevercast to streams that can be delivered using HLS.
-We use Amazon CloudFront for global delivery, so viewers anywhere in the world can request the stream from a local CloudFront server.
+We use global CDNs (Amazon CloudFront, Akamai, Fastly) for global delivery, so viewers anywhere in the world will receive the stream from a local server.

-Note: since Amazon CloudFront has substantial price differences per region, we also offer the option to only deliver the stream through European server regions.
-With this option, viewers on other continents are still able to watch the live stream, but their experience may be suboptimal.
-For high traffic volumes, we may offer a custom price based on the estimated location of your audience.
+Note: since global CDNs have substantial price differences per region, we also offer the option to only deliver the stream through European server regions.
+For high volumes of data traffic (20 TB or more) you can request a custom price based on the estimated location of your audience.